solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 This same explicit process can be used to migrate existing native programs to their new Core BPF versions.

+## Motivation

+BPF programs offer less complexity for other clients, such as Firedancer, since developers will no longer have to keep up with program changes in their runtime implementations.
+Instead, the program can just be modified once.

+For this reason, it makes sense to introduce the concept of Core BPF programs:
+BPF programs the network depends on that should be upgraded with a special process.

 ## Alternatives Considered

-An alternative approach to managing upgrades to essential core programs could be to make these core BPF programs _upgradeable_ and establish a multi-signature upgrade authority.
+An alternative approach to managing upgrades to Core BPF programs could be to make these core BPF programs _upgradeable_ and establish a multi-signature upgrade authority.
 This authority could be comprised of key-holders from each validator client: Solana Labs, Jito, Jump, and possibly Syndica (Sig).

-However, this approach adds additional layers of complexity around upgrading these programs behind a feature-gate.
+Gating upgrades behind a feature-gate has numerous benefits, including a long lead time to deployment and requiring validators to upgrade their software to signal their acceptance of the change.
+Allowing Core BPF programs to be upgraded by a multi-sig without feature-gating strips core contributors of these benefits.

+It's possible that multi-sig program upgrades could be combined with feature-gates, however this implementation would add additional layers of complexity to the upgrade process.

 ## New Terminology

 - `Core BPF Program`: A **non-upgradeable** BPF program relied on by any part of the Solana stack, including (but not limited to) consensus, transaction processing, voting, staking, and account creation.
-- `Target Program`: The core program intending to be changed by some feature activation.
-- `Source Program`: The modified version of a core program intending to be moved in place of the existing core program.

 ## Detailed Design

+In the context of this design, **source program** shall be the modified version of a core BPF program intending to be moved in place of the existing program, while **target program** is that existing program.

 Core BPF programs shall be non-upgradeable BPF programs deployed with `BPFLoader2111111111111111111111111111111111`.